leoluyi/dotfiles/macOS/README.md

 $ brew update && brew install bash
 ```

-`$ bash --version` might show 4.x, but bash might be using 3.x still, it’s straightforward to test, the global variable `$BASH_VERSION` returns bash version.
+`$ bash --version` might show 4.x, but bash might be using 3.x still, it's straightforward to test, the global variable `$BASH_VERSION` returns bash version.

 ### Configure terminal to use it